ragekit/Plume/README.md

 # Plume

-Plume is a home page that provides a very simple notepad/scratchpad.
+Plume is a simple page that provides a very simple notepad/scratchpad.